 In the 1880s, electricity competed with hydraulics, steam, and coal gas.
 It became in demand since coal gas produces poor light, makes rooms hot and smoky, creates wasted heat, and gives carbon monoxide and hydrogen.

-Several companies took advantage of the economies of scale and began to move centralized power generation, system management, and distribution onwards.
-They have devised long-distance power transmissions, which made possible the interconnection of stations.
+Several companies took advantage of the economies of scale and moved centralized power generation, system management, and distribution onwards.
+They have devised long-distance power transmissions, which made the interconnection of stations possible.

-This has paved the way to balance and improve the load factors.
+This has paved the way for the balance and improvement of load factors.
 In 1901, Charles Merz of Merz and McLellan Consulting Partnership constructed the Neptune Bank Power Station in Newcastle, Tyne, United Kingdom.
 By 1912, they had developed the largest integrated power system in Europe.

-In 1918, he was appointed to be the head of the Parliamentary Committee, and his works inspired the creation of the Electricity Supply Bill of 1919.
-This became the first step in having an integrated electricity system.
+In 1918, he was appointed head of the Parliamentary Committee, and his work inspired the creation of the Electricity Supply Bill of 1919.
+This bill became the first step toward an integrated electricity system.

 Electric Power Grid in the United States

-Meanwhile, in the 1920s in the United States, companies formed joint operations to share backup power and peak load coverage.
-The Public Utility Holding Company Act was passed in America, and electric utilities were recognized by the people as a public good.
+Meanwhile, in the 1920s, companies formed joint operations in the United States to share backup power and peak load coverage.
+The Public Utility Holding Company Act was passed in America, and people recognized electric utilities as a public good.

 Thus, they were given an outline of limitations and regulatory oversight of their operations to protect the people's interests.
-The Energy Policy Act was penned in 1992, and it requires owners of transmission lines to allow electric generation companies to have access to their networks.
+The Energy Policy Act, enacted in 1992, requires transmission line owners to allow electric generation companies access to their networks.

-It led to restructuring how the electricity industry operates, which soon led to competition in generating power.
-What the electric utilities built were no longer considered as vertical monopolies where the distribution and transmission of power were controlled by one company.
+It resulted in restructuring how the electricity industry operates, quickly fostering competition in power generation.
+The electric utilities created were no longer viewed as vertical monopolies where a single company managed the distribution and transmission of power.

-The three stages are split among different companies to have fair access to high-voltage transmission.
+The three stages are split among companies to have fair access to high-voltage transmission.
 In addition, the Energy Policy Act of 2005 allowed loan and incentive guarantees for alternative energy production.
-It also allows having advanced innovative technologies that can avoid the emission of greenhouse.
+It also allows advanced innovative technologies to avoid greenhouse emissions.

 Threats to the electric power grid of the United States

-There are reports which show that hackers from Russia took down the Ukrainian electrical grid.
+Some reports show that hackers from Russia took down the Ukrainian electrical grid.
 They are honing their skills to take down Ukraine and target the United States power grid soon.

 Acts of Terrorism

-It took 27 days to reactivate the substation, and until now, there's no criminal action against anyone regarding the incident.
-Substations are essential in power grids since it makes it possible to move through long distances.
+It took 27 days to reactivate the substation, and until now, there has been no criminal action against anyone regarding the incident.
+Substations are essential in power grids since they make it possible to move through long distances.
 Meanwhile, transformers will take over a year to manufacture, and they are not interchangeable.

-They are built individually specific for their location.
+They are built individually and are specific to their location.
 Thus, the terror attacks in the United States' power grid could largely affect the economy.

 Cyberattacks

-The increased networking of power grids all over the world allows simpler operations.
-However, the money-saving features of the modern grid make it easier for cyber terrorists.
-Such is what happened in Ukraine.
-Their power grid was attacked by BlackEnergy Malware.
+The increased networking of power grids worldwide allows simpler operations.
+However, the modern grid's money-saving features make it easier for cyber terrorists to attack.
+This happened in Ukraine, where BlackEnergy Malware attacked the country's power grid.

-It disconnected several electrical substations to the main electrical grid.
-The government blamed Russia for the attack since it caused around 700,000 homes without power for many hours.
+It disconnected several substations from the main electrical grid.
+The government blamed Russia for the attack, which left around 700,000 homes without power for many hours.

-Meanwhile, in 2010 and 2014, hackers had successfully infiltrated the United States Department of Energy (DOE) computer system more than 150 times.
-Nowadays, infecting several industrial systems are simple, and there are tutorials available even on Youtube.
+Meanwhile, between 2010 and 2014, hackers successfully infiltrated the United States Department of Energy (DOE) computer system more than 150 times.
+Nowadays, infecting several industrial systems is simple, and tutorials are available on YouTube.

 Electromagnetic Pulse (EMP)